MENA5020 – Nano-chemistry

-Nano science targets a domain of matter that has not yet been understood and explored neither by the well established molecular methods nor by the standard micrometer range technologies.
-An essential prerequisite nano research is the reliable synthesis of well defined nanoparticles, their modification and functionalizartion as well as their organization into larger hierarchical structures.
+Nanoscience targets a domain of matter that has not yet been understood and explored neither by the well established molecular methods nor by the standard micrometer range technologies.
+An essential prerequisite nano research is the reliable synthesis of well-defined nanoparticles, their modification, and functionalization as well as their organization into larger hierarchical structures.

-Such issues will be discussed in terms of presently important nano materials.
-Examples for possible applications and their relevance to thechnology will be given.
+Such issues will be discussed in terms of presently important nanomaterials.
+Examples for possible applications and their relevance to technology will be given.
 1. The nano world (general definition, philosophy) 2.
-Physico-chemical considerations (band structures, typical and useful “nano effects”) 3.
+Physico-chemical considerations (band structures, typical and useful "nano effects") 3.
 Colloids (typical syntheses of nanoparticles) 4.
 Fullerenes, C-nanotubes (synthesis, forms, variants, properties, applications) 5.
 Oxide-nanotubes + fibers (synthesis, forms, variants, properties, applications) 6.
-Other inorganic nano materials (synthesis forms, variants, properties, applications) 7.
+Other inorganic nanomaterials (synthesis forms, variants, properties, applications) 7.
 Bio-nano-link 8.
 Risk discussion and future perspectives

 After completing this course:

 - you understand how effects may emerge due to nano-dimensions of particles and how nanochemistry thereby differs from solid state chemistry

 - you can judge whether turning to a nanostructured material for a given chemical compound is likely to result in grossly modified chemical or physical properties

 - you are familiar with principles of nanoparticle preparation and modification

 - you are familiar with functionalizations and their realizations

 - you can give examples of applications of nanochemistry and describe their advantages with respect to classical materials and device setups